 Scholarships for Study in Finland

 All universities and universities of applied sciences have scholarship opportunities for international students.
 Universities offer a range of options for scholarships both for bachelor’s and master’s level international students.
 You usually apply for a scholarship at the university at the same time when you apply for admission.
-The details of scholarships for each programme can be seen from the degree programme description.
+The details of scholarships for each programme is at the degree programme description.

-Scholarships are largely based on academic merits, and there is often a certain quota of scholarships for each degree program.
-The annual tuition fee depends on the university and the degree programme.
+While, Scholarships are largely based on academic merits, and there is often a certain quota of scholarships for each degree program.
+Meanwhile, The annual tuition fee depends on the university and the degree programme.

-At the doctoral level, no tuition fees are charged, but you will need to cover your living expenses.
-If you are admitted as a doctoral student, contact your Finnish university department for advice on research funding options.
+At the doctoral level, There is no tuition fee, but you will need to cover your living expenses.
+So, If you are admitted as a doctoral student, contact your Finnish university department for advice on research funding options.

 International students can also apply for a one-year job search visa after completing their studies.
-This is intended to help graduates in their search for work.
+Graduates can search for work.
 More information is available at www.migri.fi.

 Universities for study in Finland